230500226/WebGL_ClassNotes/README.md

          - allow for calculation of clour gradient between colours (top green, bottomL blue, bottomR red)
              - use precision for colour acc.

+### use separate shader source code in separate files